 This one week experience allows interns to gain exposure to dietitians in the research setting.

-Pediatrics: Two weeks are spent at Boston Children’s Hospital in either the inpatient or outpatient setting to provide the DI with a glimpse of the functions of a pediatric dietitian.
+Two weeks are spent at the BWH NICU or Boston Children’s Hospital in either the inpatient or outpatient setting to provide the DI with a glimpse of the functions of a pediatric dietitian.

-Special: Two weeks out of the 11-month internship the DI has the opportunity to arrange an experience of their choice (this can be two different special weeks or the same special for two weeks).
+One week out of the 11-month internship the DI has the opportunity to arrange an experience of their choice.
 With the assistance of the Associate Director, the DI will establish their own goals and objectives.
 Examples of current special areas of interest established are Neonatal Intensive Care Unit (NICU), eating disorders, private practice/entrepreneur, culinary arts, pediatrics, community, and gastrointestinal disorders.

-Business Plan: DIs are split into groups of three to develop and present a business idea or concept during a one week rotation.
-Examples of past business plans are a healthy food truck, community focused weight management clinic, National Nutrition Month promotion in a hospital setting, cancer focused cookbook and developing a cooking class series.
+DIs are split into groups of three to develop and present a business idea or concept during a one week rotation.
+Examples of past business plans are a roof top garden, meal delivery service, community focused weight management clinic, a cancer focused cookbook and developing a cooking class series.